 Why Use Vibration in Feeding Therapy?

-Feeding is one of the most complex skills a child learns — it requires coordination of sensory awareness, motor control, strength, endurance, and timing.
-Many children referred for feeding therapy present with challenges in one or more of these areas: reduced oral awareness, sensory aversion, low muscle tone, or difficulty transitioning to new textures.
+Feeding is undoubtedly one of the most complex skills a child learns.
+Namely, it requires the precise coordination of sensory awareness, motor control, strength, endurance, and timing.
+Consequently, many children referred for feeding therapy present with challenges in one or more of these areas, such as reduced oral awareness, sensory aversion, low muscle tone, or difficulty transitioning to new textures.

-Vibratory input offers a unique way to support these underlying skills.
-It provides strong, consistent sensory feedback and helps activate muscles and reflexes involved in oral motor patterns.
-From a motor perspective, vibration can also facilitate neuromuscular activation — gently stimulating the muscles of the lips, tongue, and jaw to improve tone, coordination, and motor planning.
-For children with oral sensory processing differences or neuromotor challenges, this can be the “just right” level of stimulation to help their system respond more effectively.
+Fortunately, vibratory input offers a unique way to support these underlying skills.
+First and foremost, it provides strong, consistent sensory feedback and helps activate muscles and reflexes involved in oral motor patterns.
+Furthermore, from a motor perspective, vibration can facilitate neuromuscular activation.
+For instance, gently stimulating the muscles of the lips, tongue, and jaw naturally improves tone, coordination, and motor planning.
+Importantly, for children with oral sensory processing differences or neuromotor challenges, this dynamic feedback often provides the “just right” level of stimulation needed to help their system respond more effectively.

-Used purposefully, vibration tools in feeding therapy provide targeted input that supports oral awareness, sensory regulation, and more efficient therapy outcomes.
+Ultimately, when used purposefully, vibration tools in feeding therapy deliver targeted input that actively supports oral awareness, sensory regulation, and more efficient overall therapy outcomes.

 Looking for tools?
-Explore TalkTools® Sensi® and the Vibration collection for clinic and home-program options.
+In addition, explore TalkTools® Sensi® and the broader Vibration collection for both clinic and home-program options.

 Clinical Benefits of Vibration Tools in Feeding Therapy